cloudflare/cloudflare-docs/content/cloudflare-one/applications/scan-apps/manage-findings.md

 ### Change the severity level

-You can change the severity level for a finding at any time, in case the default assignment does not suit your environment.
+You can change the severity level for a finding at any time, in case the default assignment does not suit your environment:

 1. In the [Zero Trust dashboard](https://dash.teams.cloudflare.com), go to **CASB** > **Findings**.
 2. Locate the finding you want to modify and select **View**.